irenealgi/irenealegre.com/reading-list.md

 5. *The Nature of Software Development*, Ron Jeffries ⭐️
 6. *Little Women*, Louisa May Alcott ⭐️
 7. *Good Wives*, Louisa May Alcott ⭐️
+8. *Messy: The Power of Disorder to Transform Our Lives*, Tim Harford ⭐️
+9. *100 Things Every Designer Needs to Know about People*, Susan M. Weinschenk ⭐️

 **2017**